SWEN90009-2024/SC-BlueRing/docs/meetings/Team Meetings/28 March Meeting.md

     -  Use a more rational pie chart to comprehensively reflect students' abilities.

 ### Next Steps
-- Summary the above information and send an email to our mentor therefore ask questions to our client(Hao Guan).
+- Summary the above information and send an email to our mentor therefore ask questions to our client (Hao Guan).
 - Start to thinking about persona and user stories.
+(All members)
 - Two personas build by each subteam and due by Next Monday 23:59.
+(All members)

+### Task Assignments and Deadlines
+- Please refer to the following website:https://trello.com/invite/b/MNFMWyry/ATTI9e006ff63296b0ddd0990eff1d4a0b6fA6FF73B0/sc-bluering